MarkLee7925/Obesity-Level-Estimation/README.md

 ## Dataset:

 The dataset used in this project was retrieved from the UCI Machine Learning Repository (see References below).
 In total, there are 2,111 records; each representing a single individual.
-To ensure consistent performance for varying data characteristics, the data used for training the models were randomly sampled without replacement.
+Out of all records, 1,068 are male whereas 1,043 are female.

 Additional information about each feature can be found in the "metadata.xlsx" file.

-## Models:
+## Implementation:

-As of 2025-10-07, the following models were implemented in this project:
+As of 2025-10-07, the following classification models were implemented in this project:

 - K-Nearest Neighbours (KNN)
 - Support Vector Machine - Classification (SVC)
 - Random Forest (RF)
-- XGBoost (XGB)
+- XGBoost (XGB) (excluding Male and Female scripts)

+To ensure consistent performance for varying data characteristics, the data used for training the models were randomly sampled without replacement.

+Moreover, hypothesis testing was performed to determine if the differences between male and female samples for specific features are statistically significant or due to random chance.
+These results highlighted the need for additional Machine Learning scripts to classify Male and Female records separately.

 ## References: